micmejia/bible-dump/NKJV/Song of Solomon/Song 7.md

 This stature of yours is like a palm tree, And your breasts _like_ its clusters.

 ###### 8
 I said, "I will go up to the palm tree, I will take hold of its branches."
-Let now your breasts be like clusters of the vine, The fragrance of your [^b]breath like apples,
+Let now your breasts be like clusters of the vine, The fragrance of your breath like apples,

 ###### 9
-And the roof of your mouth like the best wine. _The wine_ goes _down_ smoothly for my beloved, [^c]Moving gently the [^d]lips of sleepers.
+And the roof of your mouth like the best wine. _The wine_ goes _down_ smoothly for my beloved, Moving gently the lips of sleepers.

 ###### 10
 I _am_ my beloved's, And his desire _is_ toward me.